-Attending rounds are held daily on each service.
-In addition, there are 5.5 hours of didactics per week during protected time.
+Attending rounds are held throughout the week.
+In addition, there are 5 hours of didactics per week during teaching time.

 - Continuity Clinic